weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

+- Conditional use shutterspeed2, burstnumb, num_avail

 - Add burstnumber property.

 - Turns out not all cameras support shutterspeed2, avialablephotos.
   - I'll have to make a map for fraction shutter string shutterspeed.
   - Or make a branch of libgphoto2 to add these props to the Z8 camera.

+- speed test with z7 + z8 to see if they hit 2.33 and 4.66 FPS.

+- Report command latency to UI to detect bad raspberry pi behavior

+- Count and report number of errors to UI

 - Loading a camera sequence that fails, is not fed back to UI